van de Hulst Essay: Geometric-phase portrayal of electromagnetic scattering by a three-dimensional object in free space: Plane-Wave Scattering by a Sphere

 \textit{Aside}: In the context of planar optics, some researchers subtract the so-called dynamic phase \cite{Gutie2011} from $\Psis\sca$ and call only the remainder as the geometric phase.
 The dynamic phase is the phase acquired by a plane wave as it propagates through a planar device from an entry plane to an exit plane, both planes being parallel to one another.
 This dynamic phase is generally considered equal to $\ko \bar{n}L$, where $\bar{n}$ is an effective refractive index and $L$ is the distance between the entry and the exit planes.
 Whereas $\bar{n}$ is easy to define if the material between the two planes is isotropic, achiral, and homogeneous, that quantity is not amenable to unimpeachable definition if otherwise (e.g., if the material is anisotropic dielectric or isotropic chiral \cite{TMMEO}).
 And that intractability remains when the geometric-phase concept is extended to plane-wave scattering by 3D objects.
 As becomes obvious in Sec.~\ref{sec:results}, both $\Psis\sca(\ur)$ and $\Psia\sca(\ur)$ provide distinct information, so that both could be useful.

-\section{Plane-wave Scattering by a Sphere}
+\section{Plane-Wave Scattering by a Sphere}

 In order to provide illustrative results for the geometric-phase portrayal of electromagnetic scattering, let us consider $\Vint$ to be a sphere of radius $a$ (and so we set $\Va=\Vint$) occupied by a homogeneous, linear, and isotropic material.
-With $\Eint(\#r)$ and $\Hint(\#r)$ denoting the electric and magnetic field phasors, respectively, induced at $\#r\in\Vint$, we focus on six scattering problems.
-For all six problems, the scattered field coefficients can be written in terms of the incident field coefficients as \cite{LM2016,LVVao,Beltrami}
+With $\Eint(\#r)$ and $\Hint(\#r)$ denoting the electric and magnetic field phasors, respectively, induced at $\#r\in\Vint$, we focus on five scattering problems.
+For all of these problems, the scattered field coefficients can be written in terms of the incident field coefficients as \cite{LM2016,LVVao,Beltrami}

 wherein $A\smn\one$ and $B\smn\one$ are given by Eqs.~(\ref{A1-plw}) and (\ref{B1-plw}), respectively.
 The coefficients $\an$, $\bn$, $\cn$, and $\dn$ appearing in Eqs.~(\ref{eq28}) depend on the problem.